imagine-space/TOMLWORKCV/README.md

 Software Engineer

 Seedrs X Republic is a equity crowfunding and venture captial firm where I worked as a fullstack engineer.
 I started as a platform engineer maintaining and building a large monolithic financial system.
 The platform handles sensitive operations involving client assets and money.
 I was promoted to the lead of the regulations team.
-We were responsible for updating the platform to be compliant with new FCA regulations in a fixed timeframe.
-Furthermore we were in charge of satisfying EU regulations so the firm could expand into Europe.

 #### Projects

 - I worked on a payment integration project with automated payment provider Banked.
-This allowed users to pay through automated bank transfer which is more convenient than using a card or a manual bank transfer.
-- I maintained and built software to handle client money and asset operations.
-These involved some of the most exciting startups and venture capital institutions in Europe.
-We handled mergers, acquisitions and floatations.
+- I maintained and built software to handle client money and asset operations, involving some of the most exciting startups and venture capital institutions in Europe.
 - I built a first of its kind drawdowns investment product for venture capital fund Atomico.
 Allowing retail investors to invest in venture capital funds through the Seedrs platform.
-The investment process was split into multiple tranches where automated payments were collected and processed from users and assets distributed.
-The complexity here was investigating how a large financial monolithic application could handle a new investment process.
 - I was promoted to the lead of the FCA UK regulation team.
 We were tasked with updating the Seedrs platform to satisfy FCA regulations by a fixed deadline.
-Both our deadlines were acheived and we successfully passed an external regulatory audit.
-The project involved managing and motivating a team whilst translating specifications from stakeholders in compliance to technical solutions.
-- After completing the FCA regulations, I led the team in updating the platform to satisfy a new set of European regulations.
-This allowed Republic to offer investment opportunities to European investors.
-Again this project involved meeting tight deadlines as the whole company was focused on European expansion.
-A large part of the project involved internationalisation and localistation of the website which was difficult owing to the multiple sources of content in the ecosystem.
-We successfully satisfied the regulations on time.
+- After completing the FCA regulations, I led the team in updating the platform to satisfy a new set of European regulations so the company could expand across Europe.

 #### Tech Stack